nerel-ds/NEREL-BIO/bio-nne/README.md

 Nested Named Entity Annotation example

 ## Dataset

+The train/dev splits are based on an improved subset of NEREL-BIO dataset.
+It consists of 766 annotated PubMed abstracts in Russian and English.
+For this competition, we only use the eight most common medical entities from the dataset: FINDING, DISO, INJURY_POISONING, PHYS, DEVICE, LABPROC, ANATOMY, CHEM.
+The annotation format is BRAT.

 In order to download our train/dev splits with annotations in English and Russian for BioNNE 2024, please register at the [BioASQ](http://participants-area.bioasq.org/#) website.

 We strongly encourage participants to apply cross-language (Russian to English) and cross-domain (existing bio NER corpora to the BioNNE set) techniques in the BioNNE Task.